St. Clair National Wildlife Area

 Description

 Lake St. Clair and adjacent marshes are the most important staging area for waterfowl in Ontario, south of James Bay.
 The wetlands consist mainly of cattail marsh encircled by constructed dykes that mimic natural water-level changes.
-This area is located at the transition between two major migratory routes: the Atlantic and Mississippi flyways.
+This area is located at the transition between 2 major migratory routes: the Atlantic and Mississippi flyways.

 This area provides important habitat for both common and rare marsh birds, reptiles, amphibians, mammals and rare prairie plants.